 Arapaima are huge, colorful, and aggressive.
 That pretty much guarantees them a spot in the hall of fame right off the bat.
 Throw in their incredible acrobatics and you have what many believe to be the perfect sport fish.
 Did we mention they can also breathe air?
 They seem custom-built to outdo all other fish.

 Who doesn’t want to go to Mongolia?
 It’s about as remote as you can get without boarding a spaceship.
-Northern Mongolia is remote even by local standards.
-As you near the Siberian border, grassy plains give way to jagged mountains and ice-cold rivers.
-It’s not an easy place to get to, but some freshwater anglers see the journey as a pilgrimage because of one fish that lives here.
+The highlands are out there even by local standards.
+Up near the Siberian border, grassy plains give way to jagged mountains and ice-cold rivers.
+It’s not an easy place to get to, but it’s a pilgrimage for freshwater anglers because of one fish that lives here.

-These mountain streams hold a species that was barely on the radar until a few years ago: the Taimen.
-A whole tourist industry has sprung up around these fish, with exclusive camps and multi-day hike-out trips catering to the ever-growing groups who want a chance of catching them.
+These distant streams hold a species that was barely known to science until a few years ago: the Taimen.
+An entire tourist movement has sprung up around them, with exclusive camps and multi-day hike-out trips catering to the ever-growing groups who want a chance of catching one.

 What makes Taimen special?
 They’re the ultimate salmonid.
-Taimen reach over 4 feet in length and nearly 100 pounds in weight.
-They’re hard to find and even tougher to tempt onto the hook.
+A 4-foot-long mega-Trout that can weigh nearly 100 pounds.
+Taimen are hard to find and even tougher to tempt onto the hook.
 And then the fight starts.
-All the miles and hours become well worth it when you see that angry red tail splashing in the water.
+All the miles and hours become well worth it when you see that angry red tail thrashing in the water.

 Ebro River, Spain

-The Ebro River isn’t that exciting at first glance, cutting a slow course through northern Spain on its way to the Mediterranean Sea.
-It looks like a pretty place to drive along as part of a European road trip, but hardly a bucket list fishery.
+The Ebro River isn’t that exciting at first glance.
+Cutting a slow course through northern Spain on its way to the Mediterranean Sea, it looks like a pretty place to drive along as part of a road trip, but hardly one of the bucket list fishing spots.
 Think again.

-Once you’ve had your fill of catfishing, you can move on to the Ebro’s other sport fish.
-Zander grow fat and happy here, as do Carp.
+Once you’ve had your fill of catfishing, you can move on to Ebro’s other sport fish.
+Zander grow big and happy here, as do Carp.
 Nothing can compete with the sight of a 200 lb Wels, though.

 And So Much More!

-What’s your dream angling adventure?
+What’s your bucket list fishing trip?
 Which of ours would you most like to go on?
-Have you achieved yours already?
-Let us know in the comments below, we would love to hear your stories!
+Let us know in the comments below, we always love to hear your stories!